This vignette provides a brief introduction to the

 )

-# Run PRE2DUP with the updated package parameters
+# Step 3: Run pre2dup with the updated package parameters and with data_to_return = "periods"

 pre_data = purchases_data,